 There was a lot to like about the Bills' offense, which elicited a couple standing ovations in the first half.
 The Bills look like they're having fun out there, which is important when you're 0-4.

-- The Jaguars hadn't taken an offensive snap by the time they'd gifted a 10-point lead.
+The Jaguars had taken only three offensive snaps by the time they'd gifted a 10-point lead to the Bills.
 But the Jaguars have been scrappy.
 Josh Scobee nailed two 49-yard field goals to help erase the early cushion.
 David Garrard found Marcedes Lewis right before the intermission.

 Lee Evans nearly went two out of three games without a catch, grabbing his first pass with about 20 second left in last week's loss to the New York Jets.
 He made his first reception 1:59 into Sunday's game, a 45-yard touchdown strike to put the Bills on the board one play after recovering a fumbled punt.